Treating burns and scalds

-- Remove any clothing or jewellery near the burnt area of skin.
+- Remove any clothing or jewellery near the burnt area of skin, including babies' nappies.
 However, don't try to remove anything that's stuck to the burnt skin as this could cause more damage.

-- Cool the burn with cool or lukewarm water for 10 to 30 minutes, ideally within 20 minutes of the injury occurring.
+- Cool the burn with cool or lukewarm running water for 20 minutes, as soon as possible after the injury.
 Never use ice, iced water, or any creams or greasy substances such as butter.

 - Keep yourself or the person warm.
 Use a blanket or layers of clothing, but avoid putting them on the injured area.
 Keeping warm will prevent hypothermia, where a person's body temperature drops below 35C (95F).
 This is a risk if you are cooling a large burnt area, particularly in young children and elderly people.